UMAprotocol/docs/docs/community/liquidation-opportunity-program.md

 ## Can I liquidate manually?

-Yes you can, and here's an explanation of the broad steps to do so.
+Yes you can, and here are the broad steps to do so.

 1. Approve `WETH` (the EMP needs to be able to spend the final fee amount of collateral, which is 0.1 `WETH`).